The process of identifying, analyzing, documenting, validating and managing system requirements.

 - Establish traceability links to stakeholders, design artifacts and test cases to support change management.

 Ensure system matches customer needs.
-Fixing requirement errors after delivery is extremely expensive.
+Fixing errors after delivery is extremely expensive.

 Checks: